 This session centers Black Indigenous and other People of Color (BIPOC) attendees

-As we prepare for the election and continue to endure the hardships of 2020, genuinely safe, healing spaces become paramount for the health and wellbeing of BIPOC.
+In the wake of the election and as we continue to endure the hardships of 2020, genuinely safe, healing spaces become paramount for the health and wellbeing of BIPOC.
 This session will help you understand the value of dedicated non-white and secular spaces, teach you to hold space and provide resources to help you stay well.
 This session includes a listening space where you can share and be supported as you feel comfortable.

 Losing Your Religion (but not its Baggage): Religion and White Supremacy Culture